Rafael-Aldana/reading-notes/401-Notes/Class40-React-Native.md

 What solution does expo provide?

+Expo aims to provide a place where developers can create react native apps for mobile devices.
+Using expo you can develop, deploy, and debug.

 Expo tries to manage as much of the complexity of building apps as possible, which is why we call it the ____ workflow.